 You will find a few on Laugavegur, the shopping street.
 Stand by the foot of Arnarhóll hill downtown and look up towards that hill (away from H&M).
 You will see a beautiful artwork nestled between two buildings (behind the Government Building).
 Another one is on the gable of the Ministry of Food, Agriculture and Fisheries.

-The most popular place to find graffiti is gables – but if you don’t want to walk aimlessly around the city looking for art, check out this handy map of many of Reykjavik’s graffiti.
+The most common place to find graffiti is gables of houses – but if you don’t want to walk aimlessly around the city looking for art, check out this handy map of many of Reykjavik’s graffiti.

 Visit The Reykjavik Pond

 In Reykjavik’s centre is a sizeable pond, simply called The Pond (Tjörnin).
-It is the home to many birds, both migratory and nonmigratory.
-It is popular to feed the birds bread, but the City is trying to get people to stop it – especially in spring and early summer when there are ducklings and other eyasses.
-The feeding can attract seagulls, who then eat the eyas.
+It is home to many birds, both migratory and nonmigratory.
+It is popular to feed the birds bread, but the City is trying to get people to stop it – especially in spring and early summer when there are ducklings and other fledglings.
+The feeding can attract seagulls, who then eat the chicks.

 You can enjoy the birdlife, and if you are there outside of the breeding season, bring something other than bread, for example, corn, seeds, salad leaves, and cooked rice.
 It’s better for them and the ecosystem.